 We have just released the latest issue of AGWA Updates

 .
-You'll want to check out this issue to learn about the incredible amount of activity taking place within the AGWA network, including a number of important outcomes from COP23.
+You'll want to check out this issue to learn about the incredible amount of activity taking place within the AGWA network.
 Plus, as always it is full of the latest news related to climate change, climate finance, policy, and much more.
 It's well worth your time!

 .
 Read More...